rcprcp/ZendeskToProfiles/README.md

 Upon receiving a webhook, the program checks for an attached SendSafely package.
 If one exists, the contents of the package are checked to determine if the file is a query profile.

-The program could also handle these files, if we can determine how to ideintify them:
+The program could also handle these files, if we can determine how to identify them:
 * query.json
 * gc.log
+* thread dump(s)

 ## How to install the program on your local Mac
 * Checkout the code `git clone https://github.com/rcprcp/ZendeskToProfiles.git`
 * `cd ZendeskToProfiles`
 * `mvn clean package`  This should create a standalone jar file with all dependencies.
+* You will need to set up the following shell variables (or configure IntelliJ RUn profile) for credentials.
+  * SENDSAFELY_API_KEY
+  * SENDSAFELY_API_SECRET
+  * SENDSAFELY_URL
+  * ZENDESK_USER
+  * ZENDESK_TOKEN
+  * ZENDESK_URL
 * `java -jar target/ZendeskToProfiles-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ## How to test or add a feature
-These instructions are for setting up a local (on your mac) testing environment.
+These instructions are for setting up a local (on your Mac) testing environment.
 In this way you can use the Intellij debugger, or even use something like YourKit profiler in order to check the application's performance.